nucypher/Sputnik/SPEC.md

 All Sputnik programs begin with an entrance OPCODE and end with an exit OPCODE:
 ```
-BOOTSTRAP <inputs>
+EXEC <inputs>
 ...
 EXIT
 ```
-When `BOOTSTRAP` is called, the Sputnik execution engine expects the first unnamed parameter to be a bootstrapping key that the program can use to operate on ciphertext.
+When `EXEC` is called, the Sputnik execution engine expects the first unnamed parameter to be a bootstrapping key that the program can use to operate on ciphertext.

 The following inputs are entrance inputs to the Sputnik program:
 ```
-BOOTSTRAP plain pad
+EXEC plain pad
 ```
 In the above example, the variables `plain` and `pad` are encrypted inputs to the Sputnik program.